You are currently viewing EUDIS Hackathon First Edition 2024

 • LDV Benoit Tancredi, NPS C5ISR, Cyber, Belgian Defence.

-As a Researcher at FINABEL, I participated in the EUDIS Hackathon within the Belgium edition, joined by Alexis Vandemoortele (Thales Cybersecurity engineer), Edouard Delangle (Thales AI Engineer), Egon Scheer (Deuse Software engineer), Romain Ledent (Deuse Growth Coordinator), and Thibault Chauvet (Deuse developer).
-Together, we chose to pursue the challenge of cybersecurity in defence and won the local prize for this category.
-To summarise, this year’s EUDIS Hackathon was a unique networking opportunity connecting individuals who are passionate about the field with the institution.
-Hackathons are necessary to attract talent to cutting-edge technologies and foster defence competition in the field.
-The team’s ideas have been out-of-the-box ideas driven by creativity.
-The event took place from 31 May to 2 June and it was open to everyone who wanted to learn more about “digital in defence,” And anyone could participate either independently or with a team.
-It was a unique opportunity to network with like-minded people and be challenged by mentors with an opportunity to present our ideas to the leading experts of the defence field.
+To summarise, this year, the EUDIS Hackathon was a unique networking opportunity that connected individuals passionate about the field.
+Hackathons are necessary to attract talent capable of proposing cutting-edge technologies and fostering defence competition.
+The team’s ideas have been out-of-the-box ideas and driven by creativity.
+This Hackathon and hackathons are open to everyone who wants to learn more about any field.
+Whether they have a team or not.
+It was a unique opportunity to network with like-minded people and be challenged by mentors with an opportunity to present our ideas to the leading experts in the defence field.